hiway/yakrazor/README.md

   - Links (Base URLs to match in text)
   - Clips (data scraped from any web site or api)
   - Files (track changes in local files)

+Suggested tasks

+  - Take your pick from list of tasks
+  - Filtered and ranked based on your energy and context
+  - System trains on your choices to suggest tasks that you're most likely to complete

+Plan long term projects and goals

+  - Break large tasks into smaller chunks
+  - Repeating tasks to build up to a habit or goal